List of songs recorded by Kiss

 The original lineup of Kiss in 1977.
 Clockwise from top: Gene Simmons, Peter Criss, Paul Stanley and Ace Frehley.

 Kiss was an American hard rock band from New York.
 Formed in January 1973, the group originally included rhythm guitarist and vocalist Paul Stanley, bassist and vocalist Gene Simmons, lead guitarist Ace Frehley and drummer Peter Criss.
 Songwriting is typically led by Stanley and Simmons, who also perform the majority of lead vocals, although all members regularly contribute.
-The band's self-titled debut album featured only one songwriting credit for Frehley and Criss (on "Love Theme from Kiss", written by all four members), as well as a cover version of Bobby Rydell's "Kissin' Time".
+The band's self-titled debut album featured two songwriting credits for Frehley, and one for Criss ("Cold Gin" and "Love Theme from Kiss", the latter being credited to all four members), as well as a cover version of Bobby Rydell's "Kissin' Time".
 Frehley wrote or co-wrote three songs on Hotter than Hell, and two on 1975's Dressed to Kill.
 For Destroyer, the band worked closely with producer Bob Ezrin, who was credited for songwriting on seven of the album's nine tracks.

 Rock and Roll Over, released in 1976, was again led by Stanley and Simmons, with Sean Delaney co-credited alongside the former on three tracks.
 1977's Love Gun featured a writing credit each for Frehley and Criss, as well as a cover of "Then She Kissed Me", originally by The Crystals.
 After each member released an eponymous solo album in 1978, Kiss returned in 1979 with Dynasty, which featured session drummer Anton Fig in place of the injured Criss.
 Fig also performed on Unmasked the following year, by which time Criss had left Kiss.
 Unmasked included several songwriters from outside of the band, including producer Vini Poncia on all but three tracks.
 Following the addition of Eric Carr on drums, the band released Music from "The Elder" in 1981, which was the last to feature Frehley who departed the following year.